Lattice model constructions for gapless domain walls between topological phases: A simple example: gapless domain wall between gauge model and twisted gauge model

 The second problem is much more subtle, and we need to analyze the anyon content for the stacking model after condensing $eb$.
 Since all the anyons with nontrivial statistics with $eb$ are confined, the remaining anyons are consisting of one boson $b$ (which is identified to $e$) and two semions $ms, m\bar{s}$ (which are identified with $f\bar{s}, fs$).
 Together with the identity particle, we end up with a new double semion model with four anyons $1,b,ms,m\bar{s}$, whose corresponding $K$ matrix reads:

 Apparently, if it is not allowed to condense $b$ in the deconfinement phase, there is no Lagrangian subset can be condensed in the above theory and we will end up with a $c=1$ CFT.
 It is well known that the above K-matrix describes two layers of filling fraction $\nu=1/2$ bosonic Laughlin states with opposite chirality.
-Since the edge theory of $\nu=1/2$ bosonic Laughlin state is described by the chiral $su(2)_1$ WZW model, it is quite natural that the interface model can be described as the stacking of two chiral $su(2)_1$ WZW models with opposite chirality.
+Since the edge theory of $\nu=1/2$ bosonic Laughlin state is described by the chiral $su(2)_1$ WZW model, it is quite natural that the domain wall model can be described as the stacking of two chiral $su(2)_1$ WZW models with opposite chirality, if we assume there is no interactions between the left and right movers.
+However, we stress that the emergence of $SU(2)$ symmetry in the above gapless domain wall model is accidental and it does not apply to generic $\mathbb{Z}_2$ gapless domain wall model preserving the anomalous $\mathbb{Z}_2$ symmetry Eq. (\ref{eq.deform-ising-dw}).
+Physically, this is because the interactions between left and right movers always exist in generic $\mathbb{Z}_2$ gapless domain wall models, which makes the radius $\rho$ deviate from $1$, e.g., Hamiltonian Eq. (\ref{eq.deform-ising}) with $g \neq 1$.
+We will discuss more details in next section.